Edward Appleton: Biography

-During the First World War he joined the West Riding Regiment, and later transferred to the Royal Engineers.
-After returning from active service in the First World War, Appleton became assistant demonstrator in experimental physics at the Cavendish Laboratory in 1920.
-In 1922 he was initiated into Freemasonry.
-He was professor of physics at King's College London (1924–1936) and professor of natural philosophy at the University of Cambridge (1936–1939).
-From 1939 to 1949 he was secretary of the Department of Scientific and Industrial Research.
-Knighted in 1941, he received the 1947 Nobel Prize in Physics for his contributions to the knowledge of the ionosphere, which led to the development of radar.
+During the First World War, Appleton joined the West Riding Regiment, later transferring to the Royal Engineers.
+At the end of the War, he returned to Cambridge to research radio waves.

+In 1920, Appleton became Assistant Demonstrator in Experimental Physics in the Cavendish Laboratory at the University of Cambridge.
+In 1922, he was initiated into Freemasonry.
+He was Professor of Physics at King's College London (1924–1936) and Jacksonian Professor at Cambridge (1936–1939).
+From 1939 to 1949, he was Secretary of the Department of Scientific and Industrial Research.